-Prior to September 2014, there were three levels to the SEN Register (School Action; School Action Plus and Statements).
-The new code of practice in September 2014 adjusted this so there are now just two levels to the SEN register following the criteria described in section 1 (The definition of Special Educational Needs): SEN Support and Education, Health & Care Plan.
+The Code of Practice in September 2014, defines 2 levels to the SEN Register following the criteria described in section 1 (The definition of Special Educational Needs): SEN Support and Education, Health & Care Plan.

 The 2014 Code of Practice outlines a graduated response to pupil's needs, recognising that there is a continuum of needs matched by a continuum of support.